Metal Roofing Contractors Blog | McElroy Metal

 There are two main types of gutter systems: external and internal.
 Aesthetics aside, the major difference between the two styles involves what happens when the gutter fails.
 Gutter failure can occur from something as simple as a clogged downspout or as complex as extreme rainfall that exceeds what the system was designed to carry.

 External gutter systems commonly involve installing a gutter at the low end (or eave) of the roof outside the building footprint.
-Downspouts are then connected to the gutter and allow any water that flows into the gutter to drain outside of the building.
+Downspouts are then connected to the gutter and allow any water that flows into them to drain outside the building.

-Conversely internal gutter systems function by funneling water to a series of troughs within the roof system.
-These troughs then drain water into tubes located inside of the building.
+Internal gutter systems funnel water to a series of troughs within the roof system.
+These troughs then drain water into tubes located inside the building.

 Pitfalls of Internal Gutters

-Internal gutters are most common in flat roof applications; however, they are also occasionally designed for metal roofing systems.
+Internal gutters are most common in flat roof applications but are also occasionally designed for metal roofing systems.
 Their use in metal roofing systems tends to occur when either the building design isn’t conducive to external gutters or when the designer or owner wants to avoid the visual appearance of gutters.

 While internal gutter systems aren’t necessarily rare, it’s routinely recommended to avoid them if at all possible.
 The reasons for this recommendation are numerous.